techbrett/OfficeDocs-SkypeForBusiness/Teams/walkie-talkie-troubleshoot.md

 1. Make sure the audio volume is set to at least 50 percent and the headset is connected properly.
 1. [Run the network test in Walkie Talkie](#run-the-network-test-in-walkie-talkie) to make sure they have a good network connection.
-1. Leave and reconnect to the channel.
+1. Disconnect and reconnect to the Walkie Talkie channel.

 If the issue persists, [send logs to Microsoft for investigation](#send-logs-to-microsoft-for-investigation).